-Many an obese horse has been labelled “lazy” or “gluttonous,” but new research from North Carolina State University suggests that, when allowed to make their own choices, most overweight horses do not eat more than their lean peers, nor are they less active.
+Many an obese horse has been labelled “lazy” or “gluttonous,” but research from North Carolina State University suggests that, when allowed to make their own choices, most overweight horses do not eat more than their lean peers, nor are they less active.

 The study focused on 10 mature horses divided into an “obese” group—six horses with body condition scores above 7, and a “lean” group of four horses with body condition scores of 4 or 5.
 Over a 25-day period, both groups made the transition from grazing pasture to free-choice hay.
 Then, for the next 11 days, their hay intake and metabolic state were closely monitored.